-UAB FMĮ Orion Securities is the largest non-banking financial brokerage company in Lithuania, engaged in securities brokerage, as well as corporate finance, private banking, and finance management services for private and legal persons.
+UAB FMI Orion Securities is the largest non-banking financial brokerage company in Lithuania, engaged in securities brokerage, as well as corporate finance, private banking, and finance management services for private and legal persons.
 We have been operating in the Lithuanian market since 1993.
 Orion Securities is a member of Vilnius, Riga, Tallinn and Warsaw stock exchanges, and a licensed brokerage firm which is supervised by the Bank of Lithuania.

 The company was established on 12 August 1993 in Vilnius and named Baltijos Vertybiniai Popieriai.
-On 3 November 1997, the company was re-incorporated in the Ministry of Economy of the Republic of Lithuania under the legal entity code 122033915.
+On 3 November 1997, the company was re-incorporated in the Ministry of Economy of the Republic of Lithuania.
+Company code: 122033915.

-On 12 January 2007, the private limited liability financial brokerage company Baltijos Vertybiniai Popieriai officially changed its name to UAB FMĮ Orion Securities (hereinafter referred to as the Company) and registered its new legal address at A.Tumėno str.
+On 12 January 2007, the private limited liability financial brokerage company Baltijos Vertybiniai Popieriai officially changed its name to UAB FMI Orion Securities (hereinafter referred to as the Company) and registered its new legal address at A.Tuméno str.
 4, Vilnius, with the Register of Legal Entities, Vilnius Branch.